fonic/wcdatool/README.md

 ## How to use it

 There are multiple ways to use *wcdatool*, but the following instructions should get you started.
-For Windows users, the easiest way to go is to use *Windows Subsystem for Linux (WSL)*:
+These steps assume that you are using *Linux*.
+For *Windows* users, the easiest way is to use *Windows Subsystem for Linux (WSL)*:

 1. Requirements: